 When Mount Agung in Indonesia erupted in 2017, the hunt was on to discover why it had stirred.
 Thanks to facts on ground deformation from the Copernicus Sentinel-1 undertaking, scientists now have more insight into the volcano’s hidden secrets that caused it to reawaken.

-A paper published recently in Nature Communications describes how a crew of scientists, led by the University of Bristol within the UK, used radar data from the Copernicus Sentinel-1 challenge to reveal the floor deformation around Agung.
+A paper published recently in Nature Communications describes how a crew of scientists, led by the University of Bristol in the UK, used radar data from the Copernicus Sentinel-1 challenge to reveal the floor deformation around Agung.
 Their findings may have vital implications for forecasting destiny eruptions within the area and certainly further afield.

 They used the far-flung sensing method of interferometric artificial aperture radar or InSAR.
 Two or extra radar pics over an equal area are blended to detect slight surface modifications.